 Contraction phase

-This phase occurs after the peak but before the trough.
+Contraction phase occurs after the peak but before the trough.
 The economy grew negatively, with real GDP falling.
-Likewise, other economic indicators to show output, such as industrial production, also declined.
+Likewise, other economic indicators show output, such as industrial production, also declined.

 During this phase, households face deteriorating income and employment prospects.
-As a result, they reduce spending on goods and services.
-Instead, they save more.
-And durable goods suffered their worst in this period as consumers cut them first.
+As a result, they reduce spending on goods and services and save more.
+Durable goods suffered their worst in this period as consumers cut them first.

 Businesses see their profit prospects fall due to weak demand.
-Inventories are starting to pile up.
-This situation forces them to reduce output and take efficiency measures to maintain profitability.
+Inventories are starting to pile up, forcing them to reduce output and take efficiency measures to maintain profitability.
 They no longer order new equipment.
 Instead, they cut hours and froze hiring.
 As a result, output in the economy falls, and unemployment rises.
 In addition, the inflation rate has also slowed.

 A sustained contraction phase can lead to a recession.
-Economic output fell successively.
-The unemployment rate is rising.
+Economic output fell successively, and the unemployment rate is rising.
 Meanwhile, inflation may be heading into negative territory (called deflation).

 Policymakers launch expansionary policies (also known as loose economic policies) to prevent the situation from worsening.
 For example, the government adopts an expansionary fiscal policy by increasing spending or cutting taxes.
 On the monetary side, the central bank lowers interest rates or takes other loose monetary measures, such as lowering the reserve requirement ratio and conducting open market operations by buying government securities.